-We were able to access flat 5 and confirmed the entrance door is a notional FD60S fire door hung on 2 pair hinges fitted with combined intumescent and cold smoke seals and a self-closing device.
-The door has excessive gaps between the door and the frame which may allow cold smoke and the products of combustion to pass in a fire situation.
+We were able to access flat 10, accessed from the common stairwell on the day of the visit.
+The flat entrance door is a solid timber FD60S fire door fitted with overhead self-closing device, with 2x 10mm intumescent seals and Batwing cold smoke seals fitted and hung on 2 pair of fire rated hinges.
+We noted the door has excessive gaps between the door and frame which may allow the products of combustion to pass in a fire situation.
 We recommend the door is adjusted/rehung to ensure the gaps between the door and frame are 3mm ± 1mm and 3mm at the under door threshold for smoke control.

-We noted flat 5 is fitted with a keyed locking mechanism internally to the flat entrance door.
+We noted flat 10 is fitted with a keyed locking mechanism internally to the flat entrance door.
 Guidance within the LACORS document states 'It is strongly recommended that the exit door from each unit of accommodation (bedsit or flat) is openable from the inside without the use of a removable key' (LACORS 16.2).
 We recommend the client follows this guidance and ensures all opening devices on the means of escape, including flat entrance doors are openable without a key to mitigate against misplaced or lost keys delaying or preventing egress during an emergency evacuation requirement.